 Large-scale enterprises typically use data centres to handle their IT load – and these will have large-scale UPS systems to provide conditioned AC power with high availability and efficiency.
 What happens, however, for smaller organisations whose load and power requirements are similarly critical, yet cannot warrant a full data centre?

-In this article Alan Luscombe, director at Kohler Uninterruptible Power Ltd., a Kohler company, looks at how such enterprises can achieve the power protection they need by specifying mid-sized UPS power supply systems that offer similar performance to their larger counterparts, while being scaled to the parameters of a smaller environment.
+In this article Alan Luscombe, director at KOHLER Uninterruptible Power Ltd., a KOHLER company, looks at how such enterprises can achieve the power protection they need by specifying mid-sized UPS power supply systems that offer similar performance to their larger counterparts while being scaled to the parameters of a smaller environment.

-Major banks and other organisations that run large-scale ICT systems have long recognised their systems’ critical role within the business; accordingly they assign their ICT equipment to a professionally-run data centre with trained specialist staff.
+Major banks and other organisations that run large-scale ICT systems have long recognised their systems’ critical role within the business.
+Accordingly they assign their ICT equipment to a professionally-run data centre with trained specialist staff.
 These data centres have integral UPS systems to ensure 24/7 power protection.

 However, there are also plenty of organisations that depend equally on significant, business-critical ICT installations, yet are not big enough to warrant a dedicated data centre facility.
 Their need for utterly reliable, protected power, although smaller-scaled, is just as crucial.
 But without the data centre resource, they must provide this reliability from smaller UPS systems designed to match their server room, office or factory space IT installation.

-Meeting the mid-sized system’s criteria
+Meeting the mid-sized UPS system’s criteria

 With true online double-conversion Voltage-Frequency Independent (VFI) topology, the UPS family offers consistently clean power together with its system reliability and high power availability.